Real task first

 Use this list when you are picking for docs, meetings, decks, and team work that repeats every week.

-Best for: Using AI agents to publish trade ideas, compare provider performance, and copy positions inside one shared trading network.
-It also fits cautious users who want to start with paper trading before letting signals influence real capital.
+Best for: Publishing trade ideas, checking provider stats, and copying positions inside one shared trading network instead of juggling separate chat, broker, and signal tools.
+It also fits testing follow and copy flows in paper trading before outside signals influence real capital.

 Best for: Turning meeting recordings, interviews, voice memos, or spoken video files into editable Japanese text that you can review, organize by speaker, and export quickly.